 While personalization caters to the individual, hyper-personalization utilizes behavior and real-time data to have a continuous understanding of the customers to meet their needs and expectations.

-Some of the biggest online retail brands that have achieved growth trajectory through hyper-personalization have one thing in common—they’re determined to transform from e-commerce to me-commerce.
-Amazon can be considered as the king of ‘Me-Commerce’ as it runs on email recommendation engine algorithm, called ‘item-to-item collaborative filtering’, which suggests products based on 4 data points—purchase history, shopping cart items, items that you have rated or liked, and items liked and purchased by other customers.
+Some of the biggest online retail brands that have achieved a growth trajectory through hyper-personalization have one thing in common—they’re determined to transform from e-commerce to me-commerce.
+Amazon can be considered as the king of ‘Me-Commerce’ as it runs on an email recommendation engine algorithm, called ‘item-to-item collaborative filtering,' which suggests products based on 4 data points—purchase history, shopping cart items, items that you have rated or liked, and items liked and purchased by other customers.
 The system gets 60% higher conversions from Amazon’s on-site recommendations as compared to other brands.

 Invest in data privacy: There’s a thin line that divides hyper-personalization and data privacy breaches, and brands must find the delicate balance to keep hyper-personalization from turning cool to creepy for the users.
 While it’s crucial for businesses to provide users control over their end-to-end personal data through the experience cycle, it’s also important to be transparent while using any customer data.
 Offering an easy opt-out option is the best practice to assure the users that the information they’ve shared is in safe hands.
 Organizations need to be fastidiously transparent about how they collect, process, and store data, implementing technologies that have security as a core development philosophy.

 Laws like General Data Protection Regulation (GDPR) have required brands to re-think strategies to deal with web application security breaches and use the valuable seed data to prove customer value over time with AI and ML.